matthew-andrews/workshop-making-it-work-offline/04-offline-todo-with-sync/01-architecture/README.md

 - Both simulataneously `POST` the new todo to the server.
 - Because the server hasn't yet allocated the todo its permanent unique identifier, it cannot distinguish the two todos from each other and so creates it twice.

-(You could work around this by requiring all todo text to be unique - which would probably be undesireable from a product point of view)
+You could work around this by requiring all todo text to be unique but that would probably be undesireable for a todo app.

 #### Other alternatives